EdwardRutz/web-storage-api/README.md

 < Work in Progress >

-> Using local storage in the browser with JavaScript.
+> Using local storage (DOM Storage) in the browser with JavaScript.
 > - A basic webpage with a search bar to input and store terms in the browser.
 > - Search terms are saved in local storage and displayed on page.
 > - Terms persist between browser sessions.